mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-instance-of.md

 modified: 2024-09-28T12:52:10-06:00
 ---

-Alright, so let's chat about `toBeInstanceOf`.
+So let's chat about `toBeInstanceOf`.
 Imagine you're trying to figure out if a certain object is of a specific class or type.
 You might have a custom class or constructor function, and you're just trying to ensure that the object you got is, in fact, an instance of that particular class.

 Vitest’s `toBeInstanceOf` matcher is your friend here.
 It allows you to check whether an object is an instance of a constructor (function or class).
 So, if you've got some fancy Artist class with properties like `name` and `genre`, `toBeInstanceOf` can step in and help verify that something is, in fact, an instance of the artist.